auremoser/mozsci/log/worklog.md

 * added gitter for gsoc
 * added dev roadshow [presentation to repo](https://github.com/mozilla/devroadshow2017)
 * updated [dev roadshow with new things](https://github.com/mozilla/devroadshow2017)
+* signed up for Brooklyn Public Library session for community call: Kahn Humanities Lecture: Bill McKibben april 3rd
+* reach out to Bill McKibben and Jon Hill for our Community Call

 TO DOS

+* write to c4sci slack about possible community speakers for call

 * create issues for Study Group things in roadmap for gsoc
 * add gitter for gsoc